ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 Feeling inspired?

+Maybe you could benefit from the same toolset as us: a GitHub "bot" account performing actions orchestrated by a **Ruby app deployed on a cloud platform**.

-In this post, we explain how to assess whether the editorial bot generator Buffy might be right for you.
-We detail the steps involved in setting buffy up for your own needs.
+We shall explain how to assess whether that app framework, the **editorial bot generator Buffy**, might be right for you.
+We detail the steps involved in setting Buffy up for your own needs.

 ## What is an editorial bot generator?

 The editorial bot generator [Buffy](https://github.com/openjournals/buffy) is the tool that supports the aforementioned commands.
-It is a **Ruby codebase** that can
+It is a **Ruby codebase** that can be

-be * **configured** and **extended**,
+* **configured** and **extended**,
 * then be **deployed** on a service like Heroku where it is always on and listening,
 * and hook into **GitHub issues or pull requests** via, well, **webhooks**. 🪝